stenzek/duckstation/README.md

 in the same directory as the DuckStation executable.

 ## Bindings for Qt frontend
-Your keyboard and any SDL-compatible game controller can be used to simulate the PS Controller.
-To bind keys/controllers to buttons, go to
+Your keyboard or game controller can be used to simulate a variety of PlayStation controllers.
+Controller input is supported through DInput, XInput, and SDL backends and can be changed through `Settings -> General Settings`.

-`Settings -> Port Settings`.
-Each of the buttons will be listed, along with the corresponding key it is bound to.
-To re-bind the button to a new key, click the button next to button name, and press the key/button you want to use within 5 seconds.
+To bind your input device, go to `Settings -> Controller Settings`.
+Each of the buttons/axes for the simulated controller will be listed, alongside the corresponding key/button on your device that it is currently bound to.
+To rebind, click the box next to the button/axis name, and press the key or button on your input device that you wish to bind to.
+When binding rumble, simply press any button on the controller you wish to send rumble to.

-**Currently, it is only possible to bind one input to each controller button/axis.
-Multiple bindings per button are planned for the future.**

 ## SDL Game Controller Database
-DuckStation uses the SDL2 GameController API for input handling which requires controller devices to have known input mappings.
-SDL2 provides an embedded database of recognised controllers in its own source code, however it is rather small and thus limited in practice.

-There is an officially endorsed [community sourced database](https://github.com/gabomdq/SDL_GameControllerDB) that can be used to support a much broader range of game controllers in DuckStation.
-If your controller is not recognized by DuckStation but can be found in the community database above, just download a recent copy of the `gamecontrollerdb.txt` database file and place it in your [User directory](#user-directories).
-Your controller should now be recognized by DuckStation.

-Alternatively, you can also create your own custom controller mappings from scratch easily using readily available tools.
-See the referenced community database repository for more information.

-Using a mappings database is specially useful when using non-XInput game controllers with DuckStation.
+DuckStation releases ship with a database of game controller mappings for the SDL controller backend, courtesy of https://github.com/gabomdq/SDL_GameControllerDB.
+The included `gamecontrollerdb.txt` file can be found in the `database` subdirectory of the DuckStation program directory.

+If you are experiencing issues binding your controller with the SDL controller backend, you may need to add a custom mapping to the database file.
+Make a copy of `gamecontrollerdb.txt` and place it in your [user directory](#user-directories) (or directly in the program directory, if running in portable mode) and then follow the instructions in the [SDL_GameControllerDB repository](https://github.com/gabomdq/SDL_GameControllerDB) for creating a new mapping.
+Add this mapping to the new copy of `gamecontrollerdb.txt` and your controller should then be recognized properly.

 ## Default bindings
 Controller 1: